Trailing Lantana: How to Plant, Grow, and Care for Beautiful Flowers

 Light Preferences

 Trailing lantana thrives in full sun.
-Make sure to plant them in an area that receives at least six hours of bright light each day.
+Plant them in an area that receives at least six hours of bright light each day.

 These plants can tolerate a few hours of shade each day.
 However, more sun will lead them to produce more flowers.